1. What is albinism?

 17. How is albinism diagnosed?

 Albinism can typically be diagnosed with a simple eye exam by an experienced ophthalmologist.
-They look for decreased amount of pigment in the retina, foveal hypoplasia and trans-illumination defects of the iris (see below).
-If the diagnosis is in question, a VEP can be used to rule out albinism (see below).
-Genetic testing can also be performed.
+They look for decreased amount of pigment in the retina, foveal hypoplasia and trans-illumination defects of the iris.
+If the diagnosis is in question, a VEP can be used to rule out albinism.
+Genetic testing also can be performed.
 Although it is not yet perfected, it can sometimes help to identify the type of albinism and the genetic changes present.
 For more information on genetic testing, contact a qualified genetic counselor.

 18. What is foveal hypoplasia?